 Monitoring of collective worship is carried out by the worship co-ordinator.
 Governors also play a role in monitoring collective worship and this is fed back to other governors through link governor reports.
 They meet with the headteacher and the collective worship co-ordinator to reflect on current practice.
 Pupils are also asked to evaluate collective worship in an informal way.
 Feedback will be brought to staff meetings which will review collective worship which will be held regularly.
-The information gathered via one or more of the strategies will be analysed carefully in order to evaluate the quality and effectiveness of the collective worship.
-The worship co-ordinator, the headteacher and foundation governor(s), including the incumbent, will be the main evaluators.
+The information gathered via one or more of the strategies will be analysed carefully in order to evaluate the quality and effectiveness of the collective worship co-ordinator.
+Formal evaluation governor(s), including the incumbent, will be the main evaluators.
 Formal evaluation of collective worship will take place at least annually as detailed in the school improvement plan.
 As part of the planning and evaluation a floor book pulls together understanding and thoughts throughout the week.